-The maximum length of any single parameter entered into the command line is 2176 bytes.
+The maximum length of any single parameter that is entered into the command line is 2176 bytes.

-Note: If you do not specify a name when creating a new object, the cluster will assign a default name.
-This name is made from the object type as a prefix and the object ID as the suffix.
+Note: If you do not specify a name when you are creating a new object, the cluster assigns a default name.
+This name is made from the object type as the prefix and the object ID as the suffix.
 For example, a new virtual disk (VDisk) is created with ID 5.
-This object will be given the default name of vdisk5.
-Because the system assigns these names, it will not allow you to create an object and call it vdiskx where x is the integer.
-This is because the cluster reserves these names (for example, object_type_prefix integer) for default.
+This object is given the default name of vdisk5.
+Because the system assigns these names, it does not allow you to create an object and call it vdiskx where x is the integer.
+This is because the cluster reserves these names (for example, object\type\prefix integer) for default.

 Data types Value ranges

 filename_arg This is a (optionally fully qualified) file name.
 Maximum length is 169 characters.
 Valid characters consist of the following:

 • .

 • /

+• -

 •

-•

 • a - z

 • A - Z

 • 0 - 9

-The field may not contain two consecutive '.', or start with a '.', or end with a '.'.
+The field must not contain two consecutive '.', or start with a '.', or end with a '.'.

 Data types Value ranges

 directory_or_file_filter Specifies a directory and or filename filter within the specified directory.
 Valid directory values consist of the following:

 • /dumps

 • /dumps/audit

-/dumps/configs
+• /dumps/configs

 • /dumps/elogs

 • /dumps/feature

 • /dumps/iostats

-/dumps/iotrace
+• /dumps/iotrace

-/dumps/software
+• /dumps/software

 The filename filter can be any valid filename with or without the wildcard ''.
-The filename filter can be appended to the end of one of the above directory values.
+The filename filter can be appended to the end of one of the previous directory values.
 Maximum length is 128 characters.
-Valid characters consist of the following:
+Valid characters consist of the following: •

-•

 • /

 •

 •

 - • a - z

 • A - Z

 • 0 - 9

-The field may not contain two consecutive '.', or start with a '.', or end with a '.'.
+The field must not contain two consecutive '.', or start with a '.', or end with a '.'.

 filename_prefix This is a prefix to be used when naming a file.
 Maximum length is 128 characters.
 Valid characters consist of the following:

 • a - z

 • A - Z

 • 0 - 9

 • -

 •

-Data types Value ranges name_arg Names can be specified or changed using the create and modify functions.
+Data types Value ranges

+name_arg Names can be specified or changed using the create and modify functions.
 The view commands allow you to see both the name and ID of an object.

-A string of 1-15 characters is allowed, composed of characters A-Z, a-z, 0-9, - and The first character of a name_arg must not be numeric.
-The first character of an object name can not be a - as the CLI will interpret it as being the next parameter.
-When creating a name for an object, the name may not consist of the object type followed only by an integer.
+A string of 1 - 15 characters is allowed, composed of characters A - Z, a - z, 0 - 9, - (dash), and (underscore).

+The first character of a name_arg must not be numeric.
+The first character of an object name cannot be a - (dash) because the CLI interprets it as being the next parameter.

+When creating a name for an object, the name must not consist of the object type followed only by an integer.
 The exception is Metro or Global Mirror relationships, which can be named anything as long as the names are unique across the two clusters.
 This naming convention is used by the system to generate default names.
-You can not use one of the following reserved words followed by an integer: cluster controller fccstgrpfcmap host io_grp mdisk mdiskgrp node rccstgrp rcmap The cluster name is set when the cluster is created. password This is a user defined password.
-A password must meet the following requirements: may use a - z, A - Z, 0 - 9 in any sequence may use - (dash) but not as the first character may use (underscore) may contain a maximum of 15 characters serial_number The format of this number conforms to IBM [®] standard C-S 1-1121-018 1999-06 Serial Numbering for IBM products.
+You can not use one of the following reserved words followed by an integer:

+• cluster

+• controller

+• fccstgrp

+• fcmap

+• host

+• io_grp

+• mdisk

+• mdiskgrp

+• node

+• rccstgrp

+• rcmap

+The cluster name is set when the cluster is created.

+password This is a user-defined password.
+A password must meet the following requirements:

+• Can use a - z, A - Z, 0 - 9 in any sequence

+Can use - (dash) but not as the first character

+• Can use (underscore)

+Can contain a maximum of 15 characters

+serial_number The format of this number conforms to IBM® standard C-S 1-1121-018 1999-06 Serial Numbering for IBM products.
 The serial number is 7 digits, the first two of which define the manufacturing location, leaving 5 digits for the product.
-The standard defines a way to extend the serial number using letters in the place of numbers in the 5 digit field.
+The standard defines a way to extend the serial number using letters in the place of numbers in the 5-digit

+field.